-Recommendations, Thanks and Opinions on the Program By Galit Zamler
+Recommendations, Thanks and Reviews on the Program By Galit Zamler

-Testimonials letters from school principals, teachers, parents and students about the Entrepreneurship for Kids Program
+Testimonials letters of school principals, teachers, parents and students about the Entrepreneurship for Kids Program

 In November 2017, a delegation of the Ministry of Foreign Affairs of leading educators from developing countries visited the Sadot School.

-After a particularly successful visit, the delegation participated in a workshop by Galit Zamler on the subject of entrepreneurship education within the school.
+After a particularly successful visit, the delegation participated in a workshop by Galit Zamler on the subject of developing entrepreneurial mindset in K-12 Students.